jaredtritz/jsonsails-readthedocs/source/concepts/permissions.rst

 to coordinate with them outside the system via email or something, asking them to permit your request.
 Their user profile page might be helpful in finding their email address.

+Permission requests can be reviewed either from the setup page of the including object, or on the requests page which aggregates all requests made by the authenticated user.
+Permission approvals can be granted either from the setup page for the object being included, or from the approvals page which aggregates all requested for objects owned by the authenticated user.

 .. _`ufile-writing-permission`: